Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ### Always Bootable

-One of the main features of this version, is the change in the boot management.
+One of the main features of this version is the change in boot management.
 In v1, a single boot partition managed and contained the kernel images, initrd, and GRUB configuration.
 In v2, this process changes significantly as the boot partition gets divided into two parts: root boot and master boot.

 Each root partition has its own boot, containing the GRUB configuration, kernel, and initrd images.
 These configurations get dynamically managed by the master boot, a general GRUB configuration that handles switching and loading the boot from the correct root based on the update status.